rotators/foperf/README.md

 Accuracy
 --------

-For snippets which take very little time to execute (under 1ms) the test is not very accurate, because within the macros there is a hidden loop code that is also measured.
+For snippets which take very little time to execute (under 2ms) the test is not very accurate, because within the macros there is a hidden loop code that is also measured.
+This generally benefits slower snippets by making them look less slow compared to the fastest snippet.
 For example if you compare following snippet functions:

 ```
 string test3()